The Barramundi fishing in the Kimberley is the best. Period.

 To experience that thrill however you have to get the basics right.
 Luckily Barramundi aren't fussy eaters.
 They love live bait (mullet is popular) but also respond very well to all kinds of lures and even take dead bait.

 Large minnow-type lures work well in the shallows.
 Around snags lures that get down to two to four metres can be very effective and they also work well for trolling big rivers.
-The noisy popper or fizzer style lures work too, and are good for night fishing.
-What is becoming very popular with anglers here are the newer soft plastic lures, so they must be popular with the Barramundi.
+The noisy popper or fizzer style lures work too and are good for night fishing.
+Also very popular with anglers here are the soft plastic lures, so they must be popular with the Barramundi.

 The colour of the lure (according to Henry's wisdom) is up to the angler.
 You like red and white?
 Go for red and white...
 (I myself like the silver and golden ones.)